ENOT: Expectile Regularization for Fast and Accurate Training of Neural Optimal Transport: Proposed Method

-Note that in practice, we never set $\tau$ very close to $1$, since this can cause divergence issues.
-Proposed expectile regularisation is incorporated into alternating step of learning Kantorovich potentials by implicitly estimating upper bound of distribution over possible c-conjugate potentials, additionally encouraging model $g$ to satisfy the \textit{alternative $c$-concavity criterion} (\cite{villani2009optimal} Proposition 5.8).
-We minimize $R_g(\eta) = \E_{\alphav, \betav} \mathcal{R}_g(\eta, x, y)$ by $\eta$ and simultaneously do training of the dual OT problem (\ref{DP1}) optimising the main objective by $\theta$ and~$\eta$
+The proposed expectile regularisation is incorporated into alternating step of learning the Kantorovich potentials by implicitly estimating $c$-conjugate transformation, additionally encouraging model $g$ to satisfy the \textit{$c$-concavity criterion} (\cite{villani2009optimal} Proposition 5.8).
+We minimize $R_g(\eta) = \E_{\alphav, \betav} \mathcal{R}_g(\eta, x, y)$ by $\eta$ and simultaneously do training of the dual OT problem (\ref{DP1}), splitting it into two losses